Modality specific U-Net variants for biomedical image segmentation: A survey: Introduction

 \subsection{Motivation and contribution}

-Though there are a lot of review articles on biomedical image segmentation (BIS) using deep learning; however, none of the articles is focused on the variants of U-Net architectures which brought the breakthrough in the biomedical image segmentation (to the best of our knowledge).
-The understanding of the available methods is critical for developing the computer-aided diagnosis systems; however, to contribute to this domain as a researcher, one needs to understand the underlying mechanics of the methods that make those systems achieve promising results.
-For instance, the work of Haque et al.~\cite{haque2020deep} reviewed the standard deep learning approaches for BIS using different modalities, whereas, Zhou et al.~\cite{zhou2019review} explored the comprehensive analysis focused on multi-modality fusion approaches.
-Following from this context, the proposed article is intended to contribute for an exhaustive analysis of the state-of-the-art U-Net based approaches to make the researchers or readers reap the most benefits from the current advancements in U-Net and aid in further contributions towards the research in BIS.
+With recent developments in deep learning technologies, there are a lot of review articles on biomedical image segmentation (BIS) using deep learning.
+The understanding of the available methods is critical for developing computer-aided diagnosis systems; however, to contribute to this domain as a researcher, one needs to understand the underlying mechanics of the methods that make those systems achieve promising results.
+For instance, the work of \cite{zhou2019review} explored the comprehensive analysis focused on multi-modality fusion approaches, whereas \cite{haque2020deep} reviewed the standard deep learning approaches for BIS using different modalities.
+Table~\ref{tab2} shows the overview of some of the survey articles proposed for biomedical image analysis using deep learning approaches.
+In contrast to the existing review articles, the present article is intended to contribute for an exhaustive analysis of the state-of-the-art modality specific U-Net based approaches by performing inter-modality and intra-modality categorization, and establishing better insights of technological solutions for each modality.
+Furthermore, the present article also uncovers general and modality specific challenges to perform biomedical image segmentation and make the researchers or readers reap the most benefits from the current advancements in U-Net and aid in further contributions towards the research in this area.